 - In any case reduce the time infected or suspected infectious people meet any other people at all: test as much as possible, isolate cases quickly and track the close contacts.

 Coronaviruses have come a long way (Weiss 2020) and will stay with us for a long time.
-Questions abound: When will we move freely around the world as we did before?
-Will air traffic return to pre-COVID-19 levels by 2024 or only later?
-Will we be inclined to plan vacations nearer to home rather than on the other side of the globe?
+Questions still abound: When will we be able to move freely around the world as we did before?
 Will we wear face masks for years?
+When we will see the impact of COVID-19 vaccines on the spread of the virus?
+How long will it take to vaccinate the majority of the global population?
+Will the immunity be long-lasting?
+Will the virus mutate, forcing new control measures and a new rush for a more effective vaccine?
 Will there be any nightlife event with densely packed people dancing and shouting and drinking in any city in the world anytime soon?
 Nobody knows.
-We only know that old and obese countries are hard hit and young and slim countries are relatively spared.

 SARS-CoV-2 can be detected in wastewater using RT-qPCR.
 In one study, the total load of gene equivalents in wastewater correlated with the cumulative and the acute number of COVID-19 cases reported in the respective catchment areas [Westhaus 2020].
 Note that wastewater is no route for SARS-CoV-2 transmission to humans!
 All replication tests were negative tests.